freefeynman123/adthena_task/README.md

 The split was done in a `50:25:25` manner, in order to reflect the split that was performed on whole dataset.
 Justification of this fact is presented in EDA.ipynb notebook and comes from found class imbalance.

+Moreoever using BERT gives us an access to pretrained embeddings and encoders, allowing us to perform transfer learning, which is not possible with custom Doc2Vec embedding, which additionally could be prone to overfitting.
+Moreoever, Doc2Vec has inherent randomness, which can influence reproducibility of results for this dataset.

 2. Preprocessing for the BERT model was done in a two-stage scenario:

 * Basic preprocessing which consisted of operations such as getting rid of numbers, interpunction and some special symbols